Supervisors Oppose Surveys Along Proposed ACP Route

-The Augusta Alliance Pipeline Campaign
+The Augusta County Alliance Pipeline Campaign

-Dominion Power and its partners announced plans in June 2014 for a new major natural gas pipeline through more than 40 miles of Augusta County.
+Dominion Power and its partners announced plans in June 2014 for a new major natural gas pipeline through more than 40 miles (now 56 miles) of Augusta County.
 In September 2015, Dominion filed its formal application with the Federal Energy Resources Commission (FERC) and released a map of the proposed route that has since been revised several times.
 View the route.

 If federal and state officials approve the proposed high-pressure 42-inch natural gas transmission pipeline, it would be the largest project of its kind ever built in the county.
 Dominion plans to clear a construction corridor up to 125 feet wide through our community’s headwaters, streams and tributaries, private forests, neighborhoods, and farmland.
 The pipeline would impact private and public lands, including the George Washington National Forest, the Appalachian Trail, and the Blue Ridge Parkway.
 A permanent, 75-foot treeless corridor would be required for maintenance.
 View our fact sheet.

 We, your neighbors at Augusta County Alliance, are concerned about the potential long-term damage from building Dominion’s Atlantic Coast Pipeline on protected rural lands in Augusta County.
 Continue reading.